Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 - Web Design Portfolio: 20%
 - Laboratory Assignments: 40%

+Please note that these grading percentages supersede those originally specified in the course syllabus.

 ## Questions About Your Grade

 Before asking the course instructor a question about the calculation of your